Killer Is Dead: Reception

 During its first week, the PS3 version of Killer Is Dead debuted in fifth place, selling just over 17,700 units.
 By the end of 2013, the PS3 version had sold a little over 23,000 units.
 In the United Kingdom, the game did poorly during its debut month, reaching twenty-sixth place behind many other new titles including Lost Planet 3 and Rayman Legends.
+As of May 6th, 2025 the games has sold over 1 million copies.

 The PS3 and 360 versions of the game both scored 64 out of 100 on review aggregate site Metacritic, based on 39 and 38 critic reviews respectively.
 Japanese magazine Famitsu gave the game a Platinum award as part of its review; its world design and gameplay were both praised, but the magazine criticised control issues similar to those seen in earlier Grasshopper Manufacture games.
 Western critics were generally mixed about the game.
 The story was cited as either poorly written or confusing, while the gameplay was praised for its emphasis on dodging despite a lack of evolution for secondary mechanics.
 The art design was also praised, but reaction to the music was mixed and voice acting was described as poor.
 The Gigolo missions were panned by Western critics due to their negative portrayal of women and the actions the player was forced to take to complete them.
 Control issues were also called out by several critics, in addition to other technical issues.

 The PC-exclusive Nightmare Edition scored 71 points out of 100 on Metacritic, based on 8 critic reviews.
 Adam Beck of Hardcore Gamer gave the game a score of 4/5 and was generally positive; he compared the story's tone favorably to Only God Forgives and praised both the level design and gameplay, but found its PC version underwhelming due to a lack of graphical options and poor control optimization.
 In contrast, PC Gamer's Andy Kelly gave a score of 45 out of 100 points, calling it both a weak game compared to Suda's previous work and a poor port of the console version due to similar issues to those raised by Beck, referring to it as the "very definition of style over substance".